-Put these small Texas towns with great food on your radar.
+Put these small towns in Texas on your radar for serving good food!

-You don’t have to enjoy great Texas food in the big city.
+You don’t have to enjoy great food in the big city.
 Try out these smaller towns for food and experiences that rival the big cities in Texas.
 When you finish drooling over all the goodness, please share your favorite restaurant in a small Texas town with us in the comments.
-We may feature it in a future post.
+We may feature it in a future story or this one.

 Get ready to experience flavorful Texas food!
 These small towns boast some of the best eats and hometown charm in the Lone Star State.
 Here are a few small towns that will delight you and your palate on your next road trip or weekend getaway.